unclechu/xinput-restore/README.md

 You can change some properties in `~/.xinput_configs/`

-Restore properties for specific device:
+Restore properties for specific device by file name:
 ```bash
 $ xinput-restore --restore red-mouse
 ```

-or by device id:
+Or by device product id:
 ```bash
 $ xinput-restore --restore '1452, 781'
 ```

-Restore properties by all saved configs:
+Restore properties by all saved properties files:
 ```bash
 $ xinput-restore
 ```